Do you have a child personal injury claim?

 - Road Traffic Accidents

-How does a child accident claim process differ comparison to an adult claim?
+How does a child injury claim process differ comparison to an adult claim?

 A child is not able to provide instructions to a solicitor.
 This means that they need to have an adult (known as a litigation friend) do this on their behalf.

-Usually a parent acts as a litigation friend, but it could be a grandparent, guardian or other appropriate adult.
+Usually, a parent acts as a litigation friend to claim for the child.
+But it could be a grandparent, guardian or another appropriate adult.

-Prior to agreeing any settlement for a child accident claim an opinion needs to be sought from a barrister about the value of their claim.
+Prior to agreeing to any settlement for a child injury case, an opinion needs to be sought from a barrister about the value of their claim.

 If we are able to negotiate a settlement on behalf of your child then this settlement must be approved by a judge.